HABA-TECH/faraja/README.md

 ## Contributing

-Contributions to Haba are welcome!
+Contributions to faraja are welcome!
 If you find any issues or have suggestions for improvement, please submit a pull request or open an issue on the GitHub repository.

 ## License

-Haba is released under the [MIT License](LICENSE).
+faraja is released under the [MIT License](LICENSE).
 Feel free to modify and customize it to meet your specific requirements.

 ## Acknowledgments